 Black Lives Matters Murals Chicago

-One Chicago-based organization leading the way for the creation of murals in support of Black Lives Matter is Sounding Boards Chicago.
-I’ve seen many artists like @OverbiteStudio and Cristina Vanko offer up their services to businesses and storefronts to paint their boards with messages of support for the Black community and the Black Lives Matter movement.
+One Chicago-based organization leading the way for the creation of murals in support of Black Lives Matter?
+Sounding Boards Chicago.
+Plus, I’ve seen many artists like @OverbiteStudio and Cristina Vanko offer up their services to businesses and storefronts.
+In fact, they paint their boards with messages of support for the Black community and the Black Lives Matter movement.

-Sounding Board Chicago is also planning to find a permanent space in Chicago for many these beautiful pieces of artwork for an installation.
+Furthermore, Sounding Board Chicago is planning a permanent installation of the artwork.
 I’m hoping a gallery space or other business in the Windy City will step forward to support this effort.
-Hotels, restaurants, galleries, private event spaces, etc.: if you’re able, please consider reaching out to them about partnering once the boards come down.
+If possible, please reach out to them about partnering once the boards come down.

 Mural Locations + Details

 Please note some of the murals don’t list the artist nor organization who painted them.
-If you know who/whom completed the art, please email or DM me with the details and I’ll update this post accordingly!
+Lastly, if you know who/whom completed the art, please email or DM me.
+I’d love to know the details; I’ll update this post accordingly!

 Artist: Apple // Location: 1357 N Milwaukee Ave

 Artist: Chicago Stand Up // Location: 2778 N Milwaukee Ave